ForEvolve/ForEvolve-Framework/src/ForEvolve.Markdown/README.md

 That's it!
 Now you can inject an `IMarkdownConverter` service in your classes.

 ### Configuring the pipeline
-If you want more control over your markdown covnertion, you can configure the pipeline when calling the `AddMarkdig()` extension method.
+If you want more control over your markdown covertion, you can configure the pipeline when calling the `AddMarkdig()` extension method.

-#### To allow HTML
+#### Allow HTML
+By default, the HTML parsing is disabled.

+> The `DisableHtml()` method is called on the `MarkdownPipelineBuilder`.

 ``` csharp
 services.AddMarkdig(options => options.DisableHtml = false);
 ```

 #### To add Extensions
+The `MarkdownPipelineBuilder` is exposed in the options; you can leverage it as follow.

 ``` csharp
 services.AddMarkdig(options =>